When you lie down in bed each night, the last thing you want to think about is bed bugs.

 - Purchasing used furniture and bringing it into the home.
 Bed bugs can enter your space via luggage, purses, backpacks, used couches, and more.

 - Cross-contamination in a multi-unit environment.
 Bed bugs can travel between rooms in apartment complexes and hotels.

 - Contamination from a hotel, resort, or hostel.
 Bed bugs may get into your clothing or luggage and come home with you.

 - New people staying in your home.
 Guests may come to stay at your home, bringing bed bugs with them without knowing.

-4 Signs of a Bed Bug Infestation In Your Home
+What are the Signs of a Bed Bug Infestation In Your Home?

 Bed bugs are tiny–usually no larger than the point of a pen–so it can be hard to spot them at first.
 If you think you may have a bed bug infestation, keep an eye out for these signs: